jugaljain/Xcorr_Opt/custom_op/README.md

-To compile the files in this folder, run these options on the command line after having navigated to the folder:
+To compile the files in this folder, run these options on the command line after navigating to the folder:

 ```
 TF_CFLAGS=( $(python -c 'import tensorflow as tf; print(" ".join(tf.sysconfig.get_compile_flags()))') )